-Graduates of the MSc Programme in Asian Studies have a number of career opportunities available to them after their graduation.
+Graduates of the MSc Programme in Asian Studies have a number of career opportunities available to them.
 Many graduates continue to doctoral studies at universities throughout Europe and beyond.
-Currently our graduates are enrolled in doctoral programmes in a wide range of fields including political science, economic history, service management, demography, international relations, legal studies, and sustainable development.
-We also have students who continue in academia as programme managers for study courses, international coordinators, and research assistants.
 Some of our students work in government administration, for example, Foreign Ministries, the Nordic Council of Ministers, embassies and various UN agencies.
 Other students obtain employment in NGOs around the world, for example, the Asia Foundation, the Red Cross, and Oxfam.
 In the private sector we find our graduates employed as business analysts, consultants, project leaders, project coordinators, business developers, brand managers, company directors, freelance journalists and newspaper editors.